Emmywise/wolfbadger/README.md

-# User account Management App Introduction
+# User account/profile app Introduction

 The User Profile Management App is a Django application that allows users to create, view, edit, and delete their user profiles.
 It provides a user-friendly interface for managing personal profile information, such as name, address, phone number, and more.